-Covid-19 coronavirus: NZ could be at level 1 by June 10
+Covid 19 coronavirus: NZ could be at level 1 by June 10

 Ardern told Hosking that "by and large" the economy was back.
 People were not fully returning to New Zealand's cities but that was due to personal decisions, rather than any restrictions.

-Hosking put to Ardern that retailers and hospitality businesses say they can't make a living at level 2.
+Hosking put it to Ardern that retailers and hospitality businesses say they can't make a living at level 2.
 Ardern said she would like to hear from retailers - some were putting more restrictions in place with their customers than were actually needed.

 She recognised that hospitality businesses were still being hit by the restrictions but said New Zealand had opened up more quickly than other countries.
 Only Belarus and Taiwan had looser restrictions than New Zealand.